 Types of pathogens;They are many and various, from micrococci, staphylococci, streptococci and many others.
 They are identified under the microscope as round organisms.
 Others are cylindrical and spiral.
 In faeces, one normally looks for bacteria such as E. coli, coliforms and salmonella.
 Viruses are also pathogenic.

 Faecal pathogens are destroyed due to the prolonged residence time in the unit.
 Urine contains very few pathogens and these are dealt with by the aeration provided by the plant root structures.
 The grass roots absorb all the sewage nutrients and assist with moisture transpiration.
 The roots of the trees would take up the remainder of the moisture.

 The fundamental research and development of the Enviro Loo has been conducted over many years and centres on a process called "forced aeration composting".
 This is a process of encouraging the growth of aerobic bacteria without the use of any chemicals to stabilise organic waste material in an accelerated time frame.

 In essence, the Enviro Loo treats human waste in its DRY state by subjecting it to a bombardment of a pulsating air stream, which devitalises all the disease-spreading pathogenic bacteria, without sending it to a sewage works.

-Radiant heat therefore contributes to the operation of the system via the heat build-up underneath the inspection cover and through the approximate ten degree increase in temperature (above ambient) within the ventilation pipe.
-This causes a convection current which assists the operation of the ventilation extractor and ensures positive ventilation extraction through the system.
+Radiant heat therefore contributes to the operation of the system via the heat build-up underneath the inspection cover and through the approximate ten degree increase in temperature (above ambient) within the vent pipe.
+This causes a convection current which assists the operation of the vent extraction unit and ensures positive ventilation extraction through the system.